Dominic-Taylor-Dev/battle-game/README.md

 One of the interesting things for me about the project was that it was my first foray into using Ruby/Sinatra to interact with logic via browser input/output as opposed to the earlier Ruby command line apps I'd made at Makers Academy.

-For this reason, I continued developing that app past the point where the initial user stories (above) were complete.
+For this reason, I continued developing that app past the point where the initial user stories (above) were complete - specifically in a graphical direction.
 I followed Makers Academy stretch-goal suggestions (not in order) implementing the following:

 ```
 As a Player,